Little Sadie

-"Little Sadie" is a 20th-century American folk ballad written in Dorian mode.
+"Little Sadie" (Roud 780) is a 20th-century American traditional folk ballad.
 It is also known variously as "Bad Lee Brown", "Cocaine Blues", "Transfusion Blues", "East St. Louis Blues", "Late One Night", "Penitentiary Blues" and other titles.
 It tells the story of a man who is apprehended after shooting a woman, in some versions his wife or girlfriend.
 He is then sentenced by a judge.
+It is most commonly sung to a tune in Dorian mode.